When I started podcasting in February of 2015, I did it to get more visibility.

 And no excuses either!
 My setup when I got started cost me less than $100.

 Hope to see you on the air waves soon!Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.